-If you’ve already mastered the basics of credit cards—like paying on time and choosing a simple rewards card—you’re ready to move on to more advanced strategies that leverage the power of modern technology.
-The world of credit cards is no longer just about the plastic in your wallet; it’s about a sophisticated ecosystem of apps, algorithms, and digital payments that can help you manage your finances more efficiently and securely.
+If you’ve already mastered the basics of credit cards—like paying on time and choosing a simple rewards card—you’re ready to explore advanced strategies that leverage modern technology.
+Today, credit cards are part of a sophisticated ecosystem of apps, algorithms, and digital platforms that help you manage your finances more efficiently and securely.

 A credit score is a three-digit number, typically ranging from 300 to 850, that predicts your creditworthiness—how likely you are to repay borrowed money on time.
 Lenders use this score to assess the risk of lending to you and to determine the interest rates and terms of any credit you might receive.